xxMichalPK/xxMichalPK/README.md

 # Hi I'm Michał! 👋

-A passionate IT specialist with a technical diploma in Information Technology.
+Hooked on programming since 13.
+Now an IT specialist with a technical diploma in Information Technology, diving deep into code and tech innovation.
+Always on the hunt for new challenges and knowledge.

 ## Languages and Tools ⚒️
 <div display="flex">